Quantum circuits

 Output:

-Sometimes it is convenient to depict a measurement as a gate that takes a qubit as input and outputs a classical bit (as opposed to outputting the qubit in its post-measurement state and writing the result to a separate classical bit).
-This means the measured qubit has been discarded and can safely be ignored thereafter.
+It's often convenient to depict a measurement as a gate that takes a qubit as input and outputs a classical bit (as opposed to outputting the qubit in its post-measurement state and writing the result to a separate classical bit).
+This means the measured qubit has been discarded and can safely be ignored thereafter, its state having changed into or depending upon the measurement outcome.

-For example, the following circuit diagram represents the same process as the one in the previous diagram, but where we ignore and after measuring them:
+For example, the following circuit diagram represents the same process as the one in the previous diagram, but where we disregard and after measuring them:

-As the series continues, we will see many more examples of quantum circuits, which will usually be much more complicated than the simple examples above.
-Here are some symbols for common gates:
+As the course continues, we'll see more examples of quantum circuits, which are usually more complicated than the simple examples above.
+Here are some examples of symbols used to denote gates that commonly appear in circuit diagrams:

 Single-qubit gates are generally shown as squares with a letter indicating which operation it is, like this:

-Not gates (also known as gates) are also sometimes denoted by a circle around a plus sign:
+Not gates (or, equivlently, gates) are also sometimes denoted by a circle around a plus sign:

 Swap gates are denoted as follows: